Skip to content

 The Presence of an AI System

-The Act defines an “AI System” as a machine-based system that can analyse inputs and generate outputs like predictions or decisions, with some adaptability or learning capability
+The Act defines an “AI System” as a machine-based system that can analyse inputs and generate outputs like predictions or decisions, with some adaptability or learning capability.
+Examples include chatbots, autonomous robots, and predictive models in sectors like finance and healthcare.

 Geographic Connection with the EU